Stanley Walden: Composer and educator

 In 1967, he founded, along with Peter Schickele and Robert Dennis, the composition and performing trio The Open Window.
 In 1969, they composed the music and lyrics to the revue Oh!
 Calcutta!, which went on to become the longest running revue in Broadway history.
 The Open Window received a Grammy Award nomination for best score from an original cast album.

 In 1970, Walden joined The Open Theater and composed the music for The Serpent and The Mutation Show.
-He then went on to join The Winter Project with Joe Chaiken.
+He then went on to join The Winter Project with Joseph Chaikin.

 In 1970, he met the Hungarian writer and theater director George Tabori.
 They collaborated on more than 50 theater productions, including Pinkville (New York 1970, Berlin 1971), Sigmunds Freude (Bremen 1975), The Sinking of the Titanic, My Mother's Courage, Improvisations on Shylock (Munich 1980-81), Jubiläum (in which Walden acted a major role) and Peepshow (Bochum 1983-84).

-Walden then went to the Vienna Burgtheater with Tabori and Claus Peyman, where Mein Kampf, Ballade der Wienerschnitzel, Requiem for a Spy, and The Goldberg Variations (1991) were produced.
-In Tabori's own theater, Der Kreis (The Circle), they collaborated on Masada, Lear's Shadow and For the Second Time (in which Walden starred with Hanna Schygulla).
+Walden then went to the Vienna Burgtheater with Tabori and Claus Peymann, where Mein Kampf, Ballade der Wienerschnitzel, Requiem for a Spy, and The Goldberg Variations (1991) were produced.
+In Tabori's own theater, Der Kreis (The Circle), they collaborated on Masada, Lear's Shadow and For the Second Time, in which Walden starred with Hanna Schygulla.
 At the Berliner Ensemble, they produced The Brecht Files (1999) and The Earthquake Concerto (2002).

-In addition, Walden has also composed his own stage works, such as a jazz opera of Gertrude Stein's Dr. Faustus Lights The Lights (UA Cologne 1983, New York), the opera Liebster Vater (UA Bremen 1987, also produced in Berlin, Leipzig, Weimar and – in 2002 - New York) and Bach's Letzte Oper (a work commissioned by Der Danske Oper, with libretto by Jess Ornsbro, UA Erfurt 2002).
+In addition, Walden has also composed his own stage works, such as a jazz opera of Gertrude Stein's Doctor Faustus Lights the Lights (UA Cologne 1983, New York), the opera Liebster Vater (UA Bremen 1987, also produced in Berlin, Leipzig, Weimar and in New York in 2002) and Bach's Letzte Oper, a work commissioned by Der Danske Oper, with libretto by Jess Ornsbro (UA Erfurt 2002).